 Fellowship Programs WELCOME TO THE UNIVERSITY OF ROCHESTER HOSPICE AND PALLIATIVE MEDICINE FELLOWSHIP PROGRAM All fellowship positions in our Hospice and Palliative Medicine Fellowship Program for the 2015-2016 academic year have been filled.
-We are happy to announce that Hospice and Palliative Medicine (HPM) will participate in the Match for the academic year starting July 1, 2016.
-We are currently accepting applications for the 2016-17 fellowship year.
-The deadline for 2016-17 applications is July 14, 2015.
-Interviews will be scheduled in September and October 2015.
+We are happy to announce that Hospice and Palliative Medicine (HPM) will participate in the Match for the academic year starting July 1, 2016 using ERAS website.
+We highly recommend that applications for the 2016-17 fellowship year be submitted through ERAS by July 15, 2015 when we will begin reviewing applications and offering interview dates.
+Additional details are available on the AAHPM website.
+Interviews for the 2016-17 fellowship year will be scheduled in September and October 2015.
 Preferred candidates need to be Board Eligible or Board Certified by an ABMS-recognized board.
 If you have any questions about the application process, please contact Dr. Erin Denney-Koelsch, Fellowship Director or Brenda Herrmann, Fellowship Coordinator at 585.275.7987.
 Curriculum Overview and Rotations Our ACGME-accredited fellowship includes multidisciplinary clinical training, a palliative care seminar series, mentored teaching and scholarship in a unique environment featuring innovative palliative care interventions, strong relationships with other disciplines within the University, and long-standing leadership and collaboration with community partners and institutions.
 The trainee will be responsible for care of inpatients and outpatients in varied settings, including a large academic teaching hospital with acute inpatient and ambulatory care, consultation services, inpatient and home hospice, and skilled nursing facilities.
 Our hospital includes the Sussman Palliative Care Inpatient Unit, the only hospital-based, dedicated palliative care unit in the region.
 An individualized learning plan provides varied opportunities within a curriculum comprising tutorials, seminars, teaching, and formal courses.
 The fellowship includes protected time to pursue a mentored research project, and provides one-on-one mentoring from nationally recognized leaders in the field.
 Pediatric Track: Beginning in 2014-2015, we offer an optional pediatric track for those qualified applicants interested in receiving more pediatric training. (approximately 12-16 week/yr pediatrics).
 Geriatric Track: We also offer a geriatric track, in which fellows are jointly interviewed for palliative care and geriatrics fellowships.
 In this track, fellows spend more of their time at Highland Hospital, our excellent UR affiliated community hospital with a geriatric focus.
 Hospice and Palliative Medicine Fellowship Objectives Applying to the Program For consideration for the Hospice and Palliative Medicine Fellowship Program within the Division of Palliative Care, please print our fellowship application.
 Typed applications are preferred.
 Please note that all applicants must be a U.S. citizen, permanent U.S. resident, or a J1 Visa holder to apply to the Palliative Care Program.
 Email your completed application, CV, and other supporting documents to Fellowship Coordinator, Brenda Herrmann or mail to: University of Rochester Medical Center, Palliative Care Division Attention: Brenda Herrmann, Fellowship Coordinator 601 Elmwood Ave, Box 687 Rochester, NY 14642 Thank you, Fellowship Director: Erin M. Denney-Koelsch, M.D.
 Fellowship Co-Director: Timothy Quill, M.D.
 Fellowship Coordinator: Brenda Herrmann Phone: (585) 275-7987 Fax: (585) 275-7403 For more information regarding fellowship programs, please visit University of Rochester Medical Center Fellowship Programs.